TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 ## Git Alias

-Another way to ease your git life, is to have some aliases for commands or command sequences you often use.
+Another way to ease your git life is to have some aliases for commands or command sequences you often use.
 Aliases can be defined in a `.gitconfig` file.

 ```bash
 [alias]